VitorHugoAntunes/OmniStack11/README.md

 };
 ```

-Importing the connection to the database.
+Importing the connection to the database.<br/>
-Starting the page by requesting URL parameters (query params) with "page 1".
+Starting the page by requesting URL parameters (query params) with "page 1".<br/>
-Waiting for the connection to the "incidents" table and counting how many elements are inserted.
+Waiting for the connection to the "incidents" table and counting how many elements are inserted.<br/>
-Waiting for the connection to the table, checking if the two tables have the same "ong_id", limiting 5 elements to each page and defining an additional 5 for each next page.
+Waiting for the connection to the table, checking if the two tables have the same "ong_id", limiting 5 elements to each page and defining an additional 5 for each next page.<br/>
-Selecting all the specific NGO incidents and the fields in the NGO table.
+Selecting all the specific NGO incidents and the fields in the NGO table.<br/>
-Making the total count of the elements and returning the incidents.
+Making the total count of the elements and returning the incidents.<br/>
-Then, searching for the values of the incidents in the body of the request and checking if the "ong_id" is the same as the authorization of the header and thus creating the incidents with "title, description, value and ong_id" and finally returning the ID.
+Then, searching for the values of the incidents in the body of the request and checking if the "ong_id" is the same as the authorization of the header and thus creating the incidents with "title, description, value and ong_id" and finally returning the ID.<br/>
 After all, to delete the incidents, checking if the "ong_id" is the same as "incident.ong_id", so that only the logged-in NGO can delete its incidents, if not, it returns OPERATION NOT PERMITTED.

 ### ProfileController